pranav444444/Air-Pollution-Analysis-PowerBI/README.md

 # Air-Pollution-Analysis-PowerBI
-Interactive Power BI dashboard analyzing air pollution trends across major Indian cities using real-world data.
-Includes dynamic KPIs, AQI categorization, DAX measures, and a dark-themed visual design.
-Developed for internship selection at Pianalytix.
+This project presents an interactive Power BI dashboard analyzing air quality across five major Indian cities—Delhi, Mumbai, Chennai, Kolkata, and Bangalore.
+Using over 18,000 records, it showcases key air pollutants (PM2.5, AQI, gases), dynamic KPIs, slicers, custom DAX measures, and color-coded visualizations.
+Designed with a clean, dark-themed UI and submitted as part of a data analyst internship assignment for Pianalytix Pvt Ltd.